Monday, October 31, 2011

 Last night, I received word HCS Chairperson Gemma Cruz-Araneta that another heritage building, this time in Mountain Province, was proposed for demolition.
 I was told that provincial government wanted to replace the charming American colonial capitol building in Bontoc, Mountain Province with a new structure.
 The Mountain Province Capitol was in fact among the local government buildings featured in the 2007 HCS Calendar.

 I verified with the National Historical Commission of the Philippines to check if they knew about it.
 And it turns out, they've already acted on it.
-Kudos again to NHCP Chair Dr. Ma.
-Serena Diokno for her consistently quick and vigilant responses to all these heritage issues.
-Below are excerpts from her letter to Gov. Leonard G. Mayaen:
+But their recommendations are a a bit alarming too.
+Below are excerpts from the letter of NHCP chairperson Dr. Ma.
+Serena Diokno to Gov. Leonard G. Mayaen: